Trooper fatally shoots man near North East, returning fire after deputy wounded

-NORTH EAST - A Maryland State Police trooper fatally shot a man while handling a "fight-in-progress" call at an apartment near North East - after gunshots rang out inside the dwelling, wounding a Cecil County Sheriff''s Office in the arm, police reported Sunday night.
+NORTH EAST - A Maryland State Police trooper fatally shot a man while handling a "fight-in-progress" call at an apartment near North East – after gunshots rang out inside the dwelling, wounding a Cecil County Sheriff's Office deputy in the arm, police reported Sunday night.

 MSP officials have not released the name of the deceased, identifying him only as a 24-year-old man.